wp-plugins/showbox/readme.txt

 * and any pictures you want to public

 Now any important images can be viewing in minutes!

+Before ShowBox installation:

+1. Launch your DropBox
+2. Load images you want to your DropBox Public folder

 Five easy steps::

 1. Launch your DropBox